Martin521/AboutFsharp/AboutFsharp.md

 # Contributing to the F# compiler using VS Code Dev Containers

 The FSharp repository has great support for VS Code and Dev Containers, for development, testing and debugging.
 As a newcomer, it still took me a while to get my infrastructure up and running and to find and fix a few minor items.
-So this as a summary that may help others in the future.
+So this is a summary that may help others in the future.

 Here also is what I miss in many posts: This was written on October 7, 2023 and will probably soon be outdated again.